 - A hiatal hernia occurs when the stomach slides though the opening in the diaphragm – the muscular wall separating the chest cavity from the abdomen.
 The opening is called the hiatus.
 Normally, the esophagus goes through the hiatus and attaches to the stomach.

 - A paraesophageal hernia is a hiatal hernia where a portion of the stomach squeezes up through the hiatus so that part of the stomach is sitting next to the esophagus.
 This is a less common and more dangerous form of hiatal hernia.
-UC San Diego Health System’s surgeons treat Hiatal and Paraesophageal Hiatal Hernias at the Esophageal Center.
+UC San Diego Health System’s esophageal surgeons treat Hiatal and Paraesophageal Hiatal Hernias.

 Types of Surgery for Hernias